ChadBowman/ChadGPT/README.md

 * `n_head`: The number of attention "heads" working in parallel
 * `block_size`: The span of sequential tokens to use in each example (AKA context size)
 * `dropout`: The proportion of nodes to "dropout" during training
-* `learning_rate`: How agressive backpropagation should run
+* `learning_rate`: How aggressive backpropagation should run
 * `max_iters`: The number of training iterations
-* `batch_size`: How many examples each head processes in parellel
+* `batch_size`: How many examples each head processes in parallel
 * `vocab_size`: The number of different tokens in the model's vocabulary
-* `eval_interval`: How many training iterations should run between each preformance check
+* `eval_interval`: How many training iterations should run between each performance check
-* `eval_iters`: How many iterations to run in the preformance check
+* `eval_iters`: How many iterations to run in the performance check

 ## Requests / UI
 The [requests](https://github.com/ChadBowman/ChadGPT/blob/master/requests) directory contains a couple curl commands for convenience.
 They also contain reasonable hyperparameter values for various devices.
 Alternatively, you can use the front-end: